 Ten years, five years, one year or six months, you’ll see how much wiser you are now, how much you’ve come through and learnt.

-Stop isolating yourself, start getting out there find your intuition and take action, every time you listen to your intuition, take action, see that it works for you, it’ll build your trust back up within yourself, then when you listen to it with those around you.
-It’ll build you trust up in others.
+Stop isolating yourself, start getting out there, find your intuition and take action, every time you listen to your intuition, take action, see that it works for you.
+It’ll build your trust back up within yourself, then when you listen to it with those around you.
+It’ll build your trust up in others.

 When you take action that agrees with your intuition, you’ll learn to trust yourself again.

-Confidence and trust, values and beliefs are something your mind creates for you, so if someone lets you down once, you might think that’s ok, if they do the same thing twice you learn to not go to them in the future, for others from now on if someone lets you down once that’s it, you leave them be, depending what it is.
-If you meet someone who likes a drink or two and you can live with that in 10 years great, doesn’t mean that person is an alcoholic if it doesn’t fit your blueprint, your values or your beliefs leave them to live their life.
+Confidence and trust, values and beliefs are something your mind creates for you, so if someone lets you down once, you might think that’s ok.
+If they do the same thing twice, you learn to not go to them in the future.
+For others, from now on, if someone lets you down once that’s it, you leave them be, depending on what it is.
+If you meet someone who likes a drink or two and you can live with that in 10 years, great, that doesn’t mean that person is an alcoholic.
+If it doesn’t fit your blueprint, values, or beliefs, leave them to live their life.
 Learning all about you and the behaviour you will and will not accept from others, and the behaviour you will and will not accept from yourself.

 You can, and you will recover from this.